umrover/mrover-workspace/simulators/nav/src/components/README.md

 #### `NavSimulator.vue`
 The `NavSimulator` component contains all of the simulator's major components (e.g. Header, Perception, Field, etc.).
 This is the main body of the simulator.

+#### `HotKeys.vue`
+The `HotKeys` component contains logic for enabling hot keys and renders nothing to the screen.
+See the
+[Hotkeys Guide](/simulators/nav/src/components/hotkeys.md) for details on what hotkeys there are and what they do.

 ---